Digitally-oriented Millennial students grew up in a world of technology.

 Campuses must diversify their messaging if they hope to reach Millennial eyes.
-Naturally, digital signage is the perfect medium to gain the attention of a generation that has their noses buried in smartphones and tablets – and 87% of Millennialsuse two to three of these tech devices per day – but just displaying messages on signs isn’t enough.
-Campuses must use a variety of formats to engage with Millennials, including video, photos, informational templates, and compelling narratives within these frameworks.
+Naturally, digital signage is the perfect medium to gain the attention of a generation that has their noses buried in smartphones and tablets – and 87% of Millennials use two to three of these tech devices per day – but just displaying messages on signs isn’t enough.
+Campuses must use a variety of formats to engage with Millennials.
+These can include video, photos, informational templates, and compelling narratives within these frameworks.

 6. Neglecting social media integration

 This generally includes hashtags users can follow, scannable QR codes that viewers can snap with their smartphones, or even just links to relevant Facebook, Twitter, or Instagram pages.
-Digital signage is great for engagement in the moment, but if campuses are interested in building momentum outside of the screen, social media integration is a must.
+Digital signage is great for engagement in the moment.
+But, if campuses want to build momentum outside of the screen, social media integration is a must.

 7. Failing to bring these concepts together